-Figure 133: Run Connection Automation to Connect Nets to be Debugged to System ILA nun Connection Automation Automatically make connections in your design by checking the boxes of the interfaces to connect.
-Select an interface on the left to display its configuration options on the right.
-Q ★ ✓ All Automation (2 out of 1 selected) ✓ Interface Connections ✓ ● ● ■ microblaze_0_axi_periph_M01_AXI in Hardware Manager.
-Sys analyzer which allows you ee-connection and/or net to System ILA Core for Debugging stem ILA (Integrated Logic Analyzer) IP core is a logic to perform in-system debugging of designs and shows he Hardware Manager in an intuitive way. • OK Cancel
+Figure 137: Run Connection Automation to Connect Nets to be Debugged to System ILA in Connection Automation Automatically make connections in your design by checking th configuration options on the right. ne boxes of the interfaces to cor nnect.
+Select an interface on the left to display its Q X ♦ ✓ All Automation (2 out of 1 selected) ✓ ✓ Interface Connections ✓ ✓ microblaze_0_axi_periph_M01_AXI in Hardware Manager.
+Sys analyzer which allows you ee-connection and/or net to System ILA Core for Debugging stem ILA (Integrated Logic Analyzer) IP core is a logic a to perform in-system debugging of designs and shows he Hardware Manager in an intuitive way. • OK Cancel